Bank Early Warning System

 Editor’s note: Lantern by SoFi seeks to provide content that is objective, independent and accurate.
 Writers are separate from our business operation and do not receive direct compensation from advertisers or partners.
 Read more about our Editorial Guidelines and How We Make Money.

-What Is Early Warning Services (EWS)
+What Is Early Warning Services (EWS)?

 What Early Warning Services Does

-• Provides full disclosure files to individuals who request their consumer banking history report as compiled by EWS
+Provides financial institutions with comprehensive data on a depositor’s banking history Provides full disclosure files to individuals who request their consumer banking history report as compiled by EWS Helps financial institutions determine whether a check is legitimate or fraudulent

 What’s in Your Early Warning Services Report?